frederic-arr/terraform-provider-ripedb/docs/index.md

 page_title: "Provider: RIPE DB"
 subcategory: ""
 description: |-
   The RIPE DB provider is used to interact with the objects in the RIPE database.
 The provider needs to be configured with the proper credentials before objects can be modified.
 ---

 # RIPE DB Provider

-RIPE DB.
+The RIPE DB provider is used to interact with the objects in the RIPE database.
+The provider needs to be configured with the proper credentials before objects can be modified.

 ## Example Usage